Davood Gozli

 June 26, 2015

 Let’s go back to the beginning of the book.
 The first person who is mentioned in Wertheimer’s text is one of his mentors, Karl Muenzinger (1885-1958), who traced the origins of psychology in terms of eight distinct intellectual and technological trends.
 These eight trends (or dimensions) stay with us throughout the text and provide a set of evaluative heuristics to examine each intellectual movement.
 In effect, Wertheimer breaks down each school of thought into separable dimensions.
-This analysis makes apparent, for instance, that Structuralism and Behaviorism — schools that otherwise drastically differed from each other — shared several common philosophical assumptions, including atomism.
-This is the (anti-Gestaltist) assumption that understanding complex psychological phenomena is possible through understanding their constituent elements (“atoms”).
+This analysis makes apparent, for instance, that Structuralism and Behaviourism—schools that otherwise drastically differed from each other—shared several common philosophical assumptions, including atomism.
+This is the (anti-Gestaltist) assumption that complex psychological phenomena can be understood by understanding their constituent elements (“atoms”).

-Although the elements of Behaviorism and Structuralism were not the same, both schools made the promise of one day providing a systematic and comprehensive science of psychology that would rest on an understanding of those basic elements.
+Although the elements of Behaviourism and Structuralism were not the same, both schools promised one day providing a systematic and comprehensive science of psychology that would rest on an understanding of those basic elements.
 Furthermore, both schools promised the eventual unification of psychology with the rest of the life sciences by the eventual discovery of the physiological correlates of their psychological elements.
-One could, in addition, argue (as Raymond H. Wheeler did in a series of five articles in 1925) that the strong position of the two schools with regard to exclusion of each other from the subject-matter of psychology was also grounded in a dualism that they shared in common.
+One could, in addition, argue (as Raymond H. Wheeler did in a series of five articles in 1925) that the strong position of the two schools with regard to excluding each other from the subject-matter of psychology was also grounded in a dualism they shared in common.
 After all, how could one argue for the exclusion of either the mind [as the behaviourists did] or behaviour [as the structuralists did] from the scope of psychology without adhering to their sharp distinction?
-Considering these shared assumptions is important for anyone who is interested in examining why these schools of thoughts failed to unify the discipline.
+Considering these shared assumptions is important for anyone who is interested in examining why these schools of thought failed to unify the discipline.

 June 28, 2015